 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-A bone scan uses a very small amount of a radioactive substance called a tracer (also called a radiotracer or radiopharmaceutical) to help detect abnormal areas of bone.
+A bone scan uses a very small amount of a radioactive substance called a tracer (also called a radiotracer or radiopharmaceutical) to help find abnormal areas of bone.

-Afterward, patients can return to normal activities.
-They should not feel any side effects.
-The medical team may ask patients to drink several glasses of water during the next 24-48 hours to flush out any remaining tracer.
+The care team may your child to drink several glasses of water during the next 24-48 hours to flush out any remaining tracer.
 Usually, it is gone after 2 days.

 Even though the amount of radioactivity is very low, experts recommend you and your family take these precautions after the scan:

 A nuclear medicine physician will interpret the scan results and will share them with the doctor who ordered the scan.
 Your child’s primary oncologist will share the results with you.